Joossensei/Login-Signup-Form/README.md

-# Login/Sigup Formulier
+# Login/Sigup Template
- Een standaard template voor het maken van beveiligde login en signup formulieren
+A PHP template for login and signup systems.